broodminder/userguide/en/docs/33_sensors_W3.md

     We suggest that you watch the videos from Section DIY/W3 in the [video Library](http://doc.mybroodminder.com/en/86_video_library/).

 !!! tip
-    If you acquired a W3 uncalibrated-unsassembled model consider also reading the [DIY section](http://doc.mybroodminder.com/en/36_sensors_DIY/) about how to assembly board with loadcells.
+    If you acquired a W3 uncalibrated-unassembled model consider also reading the [Calibration section](http://doc.mybroodminder.com/en/37_sensors_W3_calibration/) about how to assemble (solder) board with loadcells.

  The first section of this document demonstrates the **fixed feet** version followed by the **swivel feet** version.
 There is also an appendix to explain modification for Fixed to Swivel W3.

 ![image-20230501140246145](./33_sensors_w3_assembly.assets/image-20230501140246145.png)